 ph: USGS

-My life as a Reluctant Housewife, grew in the heart of New York City and came up against a multicultural cooking.
+French people, behave yourself !
+Gabriella, of My life as a Reluctant Housewife, grew in the heart of New York City and came up against a multicultural cooking.
 Our cheeses don’t scare her and she even decided to make a new roll one, with a powerful and herby flavour : the Goat cheese Scallion Roll.

 Français, tenez-vous bien !
 Gabriella de My life as a reluctant Housewife, a grandi à New York, où elle s’est frottée à une cuisine multiculturelle.
 Nos pâtes fromagères ne lui font pas peur et elle décide même de les revisiter pour créer un nouveau roulé au goût puissant et herbacé : Le Goat cheese Scallion roll.